aniruddhashinde29/Exploratory-Data-Analysis-and-Machine-Learning-on-Toronto-Airbnb-Data/README.md

 In this project, we have performed data analysis and machine learning on Toronto Airbnb data to answer a couple of questions.
 Following are the files that are included in this project:

-1. Airbnb_data.zp -> This file contains data regarding Airbnb listings in Toronto.
+1. Airbnb_data.zip -> This file contains data regarding Airbnb listings in Toronto.

 2. Superhost_Classification_Airbnb_Toronto.ipynb -> Contains analysis for our first question, Can we predidct superhosts using the Toronto Airbnb data?